top of page

 Proposed Changes Include:

-• Clarifying eligibility rules for residents near district boundaries.
+• Clarifying eligibility rules for residents living near permit district boundaries.

-• Allowing certain students to qualify without changing vehicle registration.
+• Allowing certain students to qualify for permits without changing vehicle registration, provided they can demonstrate residency.

-• Allowing denial of applications if the applicant has delinquent parking citations.
+• Allowing denial of permit applications if the applicant has delinquent parking citations.

-These changes primarily affect downtown permit areas that already exist.
+These changes primarily affect permit areas that already exist and do not create new districts.

 Part 2: Creation of a New Program — Neighborhood Resident Only Parking Areas (NROPA)